Populism, migration & climate inaction

 (Can the much-vaunted Nordic welfare model survive immigration?: The Age: 13 July 2019)

-(The rise and rise of far-right populists: why democracies can’t be smug: Duncan McDonnell: Griffith university: The Age: 6 Jan 2023)
+(The rise and rise of far-right populists: why democracies can’t be smug: Duncan McDonnell: Griffith University: The Age: 6 Jan 2023)

-(5) Populism & climate action
+(5) Populism cuts climate action

 Increased right-wing populism tends to decrease climate action and international efforts to stem climate change.